Check any Electrolytic Capacitor “in-circuit” with 100% accuracy in 3 seconds – Guaranteed!

 Measuring a cap in circuit is more difficult than measuring a resistor, because circuit resistance and capacitance can affect readings.
 Some “capacitor checkers” claim to work in circuit, but they give such erroneous readings you have to unsolder and re-measure each cap out of circuit anyway.
 Some of the most expensive LCR meters will not measure capacitors accurately in circuit.
 Some meters measure the capacitance at two different frequencies, and show it as two different readings!

 Other ESR meters have their limitations; they don’t check DCR for leaky or shorted caps and you must discharge each cap before testing, or risk damage to the meter.
 Their test probes add their own capacitance, and readings vary depending on the position that the probes are held.
 Also, these meters usually don’t use a frequency high enough to isolate the specific capacitor to be tested.
+Their Chinese quality also can’t compete with the American-made CapAnalyzer 88A.

 The CapAnalyzer 88A uses a test frequency higher than any other DCR/ESR meter (over 100KHz), automatically discharges the cap under test, checks DCR first (up to 500 ohms), then checks and displays ESR on a 20 segment LED bar scale, and beeps from one to five beeps depending on the ESR condition of the cap.
 Both DCR and ESR measurements are made at levels that isolate the cap under test from the rest of the circuitry.
 Because it checks DCR first with its exclusive “DCR Set Alert”, it will alert the technician immediately if the cap or anything else in that circuit is shorted or leaky, before it checks ESR.
 Range covers just about any electrolytic or tantalum capacitor you will come across, from 0.47uF to 2200uF.